Federal Revenue (IRS) Extends Term to Provide Information on Beneficiary Owners

 The Federal Revenue (IRS) extended the term on the mandatory filing of information on beneficiary owners on the last week of 2018, immediately before the expiration of the original term, which is now of one hundred eighty (180) days from the effectiveness date of the new Normative Instruction (IN/RFB) 1,863/2018.

 Such instruction revoked IN/RFB 1,634/2016, having not only extended the relevant filing term, but also included material modifications.
-The first one refers to the national legal entities, which, from now on, must file the information, under penalty of suspending their respective Corporate Taxpayers’ Register (CNPJ), as had already been determined for foreign entities.
+The first one refers to the national legal entities.
+From now on, must file the information, under penalty of suspending their respective Corporate Taxpayers’ Register (CNPJ), as had already been determined for foreign entities.

 Upon suspension of the CNPJ, legal entities may not enter into transactions with bank institutions, which may include using checking accounts, making financial investments or even take out loans.